anuvarshini-25/Natural-sampling/README.md

 # Natural-Sampling
 # Aim
-Write a simple construction and reconstruction of natural sampling program using Python.
+Write a Python program for the Construction and Reconctruction of Samples.
+(Natural Method)
 # Tools required
 # Program
 ```